-Applications are available beginning October 14, 2022.
+Applications are available beginning in October of 2023.
 Public school students who are interested in becoming applicants from their local school division must request applications from their middle school counseling department.
-Chesterfield, Hanover, Henrico, and Richmond residents must use the appropriate online application for their locality.
+Chesterfield, Goochland, Hanover, Henrico, and Richmond residents must use the appropriate online application for their locality.